afrovera/simple-app/README.md

 These steps assume that you have an AWS credentials with minimum required proveledges and domain name to test the AWS-managed SSL configuraiton.

 1. Create CodePipeline with Git source.
-2. Create Infrasructure with AWS Beanstalk in 2 regions.
+2. Create Infrastructure with AWS Beanstalk in 2 regions.
 3. Deploy CodePipeline to the AWS Beanstalk targets.
-4. Deploy API Gateway endpoint for multi-regional access.
+4. Deploy API Gateway proxy endpoint.
 5. Deploy Route 53 hosted zone.
 6  Deploy ACM certificate for API Gateway endpoint.
 7. Deploy AWS Security Automations.